-Governors and school staff have a responsibility to avoid any conflict between their business and personal interests and affairs complete this register each year.
-A copy for you to sign is included in the supporting information and needs to be returned to the clerk
+Governors and school staff have a responsibility to avoid any conflict between their business and personal interests and affairs and the interests of the school.
+Each Governor is required to complete this register each year.
+A copy for you to sign is included in the supporting information and needs to be returned to the clerk to governors.